mizgutdina/ETL-project/README.md

 ## Challenges
 Over the course of this project we encountered a number of challenges.
 Format of zip codes in Starbucks data set was not standardized, thus column contained anywhere between 9 and 4 values.
 Hence, transforming data was a two-step process of removing the extra values and adding the missing leading zeroes.

+## Next Steps
+The data loaded can be analyzed to test if Starbucks shops tend to be located in higher income/more affluent zip codes.
+Dataset can further be updated to inlcude data from other restaurants and shops.